-Established in 2013 and located on the WA Wheatbelt, approximately 283km south east of Perth, Camp Kulin is quickly gaining national and international recognition for its innovative program, the first of its kind we are aware of for a local government in Australia.
+Established in 2013 and located on the WA Wheatbelt, approximately 283km south east of Perth, Camp Kulin is quickly gaining national and international recognition for its innovative program, the first of its kind we are aware of in Australia.

 The Shire of Kulin’s facilities – including the Freebairn Recreation Centre, Kulin Pool & Waterslide (biggest in regional Australia – 18m high and 182m long), Kulin Hostel, Community Hall, Tin Horse Highway and the many natural attractions the area has to offer – make it the perfect place to run camp and activity programs.